-In the world of tax prep, audit might as well be a four-letter word.
+In the world of tax prep, IRS audit might as well be a four-letter word.
 IRS audits are so infamous that they’ve popped up throughout pop culture, everywhere from television to film.
 And the IRS auditor has become a villain as feared and scorned as Darth Vader.

 Let’s take a step back.
 The perception you have of the IRS audit process is probably vastly different from the reality.
 Being audited doesn’t mean you’re going to jail, and it doesn’t mean your auditor is out to get you.